 Projects/Grant Awards - Sept.
 2019 - Sâkêwêwak Artists’ Collective Gallery -Chose four of my 30”x 48” mixed paintings to display at the 2019 Art Now Saskatchewan Fine Art Fair.

 City of Regina Downtown - March 2019 - Traffic Box Art 2018 I created beadwork graphics and a Turtle to adorn this box located in front of Regina Central Library and Dunlop Art Gallery.
 Titled “ Turtle Islands Water”, to bring awareness to clean water across Turtle Island (North America) and to promote positive cultural and community relations and prevent graffiti in Regina, Sk. downtown area.
+I participated in a first time art walk in our city's back alley ways to discuss my art along with several other artists.
 Alley Door Art 2018 - A second location for “The Circle of Rejuvenation” installed for the Alley Art project to promote positive cultural relations.
-May 2016 Traffic Box Art installation, The title is “The Circle of Rejuvenation” It’s located in front of the Saskatchewan Mental Health building and bring joy and peace to the space.
+May 2016 Traffic Box Art installation, The title is “The Circle of Rejuvenation” It’s located in front of the Saskatchewan Mental Health building and brings joy and peace to the space.
 It’s adorned with bright yellow floral beadwork and buffaloes with the sun shining down.
-To promote positive cultural and community relations and prevent graffiti in Regina, Sk. downtown area.
+To promote positive cultural and community relations and prevent graffiti in Regina, Sk. downtown area. https://reginadowntown.ca/trafficboxart/

 Website Designing & Social Media - sole designer of Metis Spirit Art & Design shopify, Metis Spirit Art & Design Facebook,Metis Spirit Art & Design Instagram with a Social Media Course by (Blue Moose Media)

 EDUCATION - University of Regina, S.U.N.T.EP, Regina, Sk.- Bachelors Of Education